CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation

-{ \textbf{Examples of zero-shot semantic segmentation results} obtained with our method \ours on `in-the-wild' images.
-Our method improves MaskCLIP~\cite{zhou2022maskclip} features with a smart pooling strategy which does \emph{not alter the original} open-vocabulary properties.
-We use self-supervised DINO~\cite{caron2021dino} as a guide to \emph{teach CLIP}~\cite{openclip} to produce DINO-like localization features through light convolutional layers.
-Our method runs with a \textbf{single-pass of CLIP model} and two light extra layers and achieves state-of-the-art results.} \end{strip}
+{ \textbf{Examples of open-vocabulary semantic segmentation results} obtained with our method \ours on `in-the-wild' images vs. those of MaskCLIP~\cite{zhou2022maskclip}.
+Our method improves MaskCLIP features with a smart pooling strategy which does \emph{not alter the original} open-vocabulary properties.
+We use self-supervised DINO~\cite{caron2021dino} as a guide to \emph{teach CLIP}~\cite{openclip} to produce DINO-like localization features through two light convolutional layers.
+Our method, which achieves state-of-the-art results, only requires a \emph{single forward} pass through CLIP model and our two layers.
+In addition to the correct prompts (light grey row) we list the irrelevant prompts predicted (in yellow) that we query in all images shown here. } \end{strip}